Top 45+ Flutter Interview Questions And Answers

 • Method Channels: These allow you to call platform-specific functions from Dart code and asynchronously receive their responses.
 Over the channel, Dart calls a method; native code handles the call and returns the result to Dart.

-20. Describe the function of Flutter’s MediaQuery widget.
+20. What are the function of Flutter’s MediaQuery widget?

 Ans: